ahmetererr/soarbot-arbitrage/README.md

-# SoarBot - Automated Arbitrage Bot
+# SoarBot - Advanced Arbitrage Bot

 A sophisticated arbitrage bot that exploits price differences across decentralized exchanges using real tokens (no flash loans).
 Built with Solidity and Hardhat.